Sa9eDesigns/architekt/docs/editor.md

 What we need is a way to dynamically generate the state, components, template, and interpreter based on some configuration.
 This is where a **Project** comes in.
 Part of a project's definition is a configuration that describes the editor's structure.
 This configuration is then used to generate the necessary boilerplate code to set up the editor.

-### Project Configuration
-The most important step when setting up is project is selecting a template.
-In our case, we have 1 template which is NextJs Template.
-This template is a complete NextJs project that includes all the necessary dependencies and configurations to get started with a NextJs project. all the user has to do is to run `npm install` and `npm run dev` to start the project.